 - If your application is approved, you will receive a confirmation email.
 If your application is rejected, you will similarly receive an email advising you of the outcome.

 - Once funding is approved, it is likely to take up to two weeks before the money is paid into your organisation's bank account.

 We require all successful organisations to provide us with evidence that the project has been completed.
 This helps us to account for how we have used our funding.
-It also forms the basis of our website and social media activities that promote the community benefit of your project.
+It also provides images and information that we can use on our website and in our social media activities to share the benefit and impact of your project with the community.

 Good luck with your project.